Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Coherent quantum noise cancellation (CQNC): destructive quantum noise interference

 \section{Coherent quantum noise cancellation (CQNC): destructive quantum noise interference}

-In the previous section, we showed that using the QND method, one can evade the BA noise and surpass the SQL in an optomechanical-based measurement.
-In this section, we are going to introduce a quantum noise interference method to cancel the BA in optomechanical measurements.
+In the previous section, we showed that using the QND method, one can evade the backaction noise and surpass the SQL in a quantim measurement based on a hybrid OMS.
+In this section, we are going to introduce a quantum noise interference method to cancel the backaction in measurements using OMSs.

-Among several different schemes to enhance the force sensing or quantum measurement \cite{cQNCYan2020,segalQND2020,woollyForce2020,hammerer2020force,kippenberg2020Force,taylorBAforce2020,cQNCpolzikPRD,masselBA2020,fedorov2019sensing,jingForce2020,foglianoForcesensing2019,cripeBAaudio2019,cQNCthermonoise2019Ramp,cQNCMehmood2018,schliesserForce2019,kippenbergBA2019,zhangForce2017,khaliliSQL2017,gyroscopeDavuluri2017,teufelXsensing2008,sillanpaaBA2016,nunnenkampForce2014,vitali2001Force,pontinForce2014,malzBA2016,clerkBA2016,genes2016Force,davuluri2016Forcerotation,agarwalFreeForceOMS2017,guccioneRotationForce2016}, the CQNC of BA noise is based on the quantum interference and has been introduced for the first time in Refs.\cite{cQNCPRL,cQNCPRX}.
+Among several different schemes to enhance the force sensing or quantum measurement \cite{cQNCYan2020,segalQND2020,woollyForce2020,hammerer2020force,kippenberg2020Force,taylorBAforce2020,cQNCpolzikPRD,masselBA2020,fedorov2019sensing,jingForce2020,foglianoForcesensing2019,cripeBAaudio2019,cQNCthermonoise2019Ramp,cQNCMehmood2018,schliesserForce2019,kippenbergBA2019,zhangForce2017,khaliliSQL2017,gyroscopeDavuluri2017,teufelXsensing2008,sillanpaaBA2016,nunnenkampForce2014,vitali2001Force,pontinForce2014,malzBA2016,clerkBA2016,genes2016Force,davuluri2016Forcerotation,agarwalFreeForceOMS2017,guccioneRotationForce2016}, the CQNC of backaction noise is based on quantum interference and has been introduced for the first time in Refs.\cite{cQNCPRL,cQNCPRX}.
 The idea is based on introducing an \textit{anti}-noise path in the dynamics of the system via the addition of an ancillary oscillator which manifests an equal and opposite response to the light field, i.e, an effective negative mass oscillator (NMO).
 It is worthwhile to remind that to fulfill the CQNC condition, the interaction between the ancillary mode and the cavity mode must be the same as the interaction between the mechanics and radiation pressure in the linearized regime.
-In the context of atomic spin measurements an analogous idea for coherent BA cancellation was proposed independently \cite{polzikBAspin2009,polzik2015Trajectrory}, and has been applied for magnetometry below the SQL \cite{polzikmagnetormetry2010}, demonstrating that Einstein-Podolski-Rosen (EPR)-like entanglement of atoms generated by a measurement enhances the sensitivity to pulsed magnetic fields.
+In the context of atomic spin measurements an analogous idea for coherent backaction cancellation was proposed independently \cite{polzikBAspin2009,polzik2015Trajectrory}, and has been applied for magnetometry below the SQL \cite{polzikmagnetormetry2010}, demonstrating that Einstein-Podolski-Rosen (EPR)-like entanglement of atoms generated by a measurement enhances the sensitivity to pulsed magnetic fields.